What is in this leaflet

 - you have allergies to any ingredients listed under product description at the end of this leaflet.

 - low blood sugar levels (hypoglycaemia - a "hypo") - hydroxychloroquine may increase the risk of you having a hypo

 - disease of the heart muscle

-- skin diseases, in particular psoriasis which is a kind of itchy rash.
+- skin diseases, in particular psoriasis, a type of itchy rash

-- Porphyria, which is a rare disease of blood pigments.
+- porphyria, a rare disease of blood pigments

 If you have not told your doctor about any of the above, tell them before you start taking this medicine.

 Taking other medicines